 What is Quaker Education?

-A Quaker school cares deeply about what kind of people its members, young and old, are becoming, what goals and motives are effective in their lives, and what their response is to the high calling of being human.
+Quakers care deeply about what kind of people, both young and old, are becoming, what goals and motives are effective in their lives, and what their response is to the high calling of being human.

 Quaker education does not seek to inculcate a particular set of beliefs or doctrines; it seeks to nurture a particular sort of personhood; a person who has first-hand experience of the reality and importance of the truth in life.
 A person that can hear all voices, but trust their own.
 A person who is tolerant and can accept the fundamental differences between us while still finding a constructive path with those they disagree with.